bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 <!--Logo Goes Here!-->

-This repository is a starter kit for the **Uber Prize Challenge** on **[AICrowd](https://www.aicrowd.com/challenges/uber-prize)**.
+This repository is a Starter Kit for the **Uber 2019 ML Hackathon** on **[AICrowd](https://www.aicrowd.com/challenges/uber-prize)**.

-## Competition Rounds
+## Competition
-The competition will be split into two rounds:
-* The first round of the Uber Prize (and the one and only round of the Uber 2019 ML Hackathon), challenges contestants to optimize the transportation network of a small fictitious city: Sioux Faux
+The competition aims at solving and hacking the first round of the inaugural Uber Prize, which will be launched in the Spring 2019.
+It challenges contestants to optimize the transportation network of a small mock city: Sioux Faux.
-* The second round will require contestants to apply their optimization algorithms to a real city, which will be announced prior to the launch of the Uber Prize.
+%% The second round will require contestants to apply their optimization algorithms to a real city, which will be announced prior to the launch of the Uber Prize. %%

 ## How do I get started?